epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-04-02-arch-install-log.markdown

 tags: [arch, pacman, package manager]
 author: epsi
 excerpt:
-  Many beginners asking for guidance to install Arch.
+  Many beginners asked for guidance to install Arch.
+  So I put this two logs.
   There is actualy two steps.
   First step is Install Vanilla Arch itself.
 Until you get your first login after boot.
   Then second step is Post Install. e.g. setup Wireless, or setup esktop Environment.